the-very-merry-men/matthewjdiaz-trade-panel-server/README.md

 # API Requests
 ## Create
 route - /POST
 input - name AND ticker AND price output - none description - create a new stock option

 ## Read
 route - /GET
 input - id OR name OR ticker
 output - id AND name AND ticker AND price description - search for a stock option

 ## Update
 route - /PUT
 input - id OR name OR ticker
 output - none
 description - change a stocks name, ticker, or price

 ## Delete
 route - /DELETE
 input - id OR name OR ticker
 output - none
 description - delete stock

+> example table object:
+> {id: 43,
+>   name: 'Google',
+>   ticker: 'GOOG',
+>   price: 1,054.06
+> }